nschonni/cordova-docs/articles/develop-apps/change-cli-version.md

 5. Add back any manual tweaks to files in platform subfolders.

-6. Remove all plugins from your project.
+6. Remove all plugins from your project and then add them back.

-    To remove core plugins, see [Remove a plugin](./develop-apps/manage-plugins.md#Adding).

-    To remove other third-party plugins, see [Remove a plugin that is not present in the configuration designer](./develop-apps/manage-plugins.md#AddOther).

-7. Add plugins back to your project.

-    If you updated your project to use the most recent version of the CLI, then add the most recent version of each plugin to your project.
-If you updated your project to use an older version of the CLI, then add older versions of each plugin to your project.
+    If your using the most recent CLI version, then add the most recent version of each plugin.
+If you're using an older CLI version, then add an older versions of each plugin.

-    To add core plugins, see [Add a plugin](./develop-apps/manage-plugins.md#Adding).
+    To add and remove core plugins, see [Add or remove a plugin](./develop-apps/manage-plugins.md#Adding).

-    To add other third-part plugins, see [Add a plugin that is not present in the configuration designer](./develop-apps/manage-plugins.md#AddOther).
+    To add and remove other third-party plugins, see [Add or remove a plugin that is not present in the configuration designer](./develop-apps/manage-plugins.md#AddOther).